-Note: When an agency is designated as closed for all or part of a day, employees who were on pre-approved annual leave for the time affected by the closing are not granted excused absence.
+Note: When an agency is designated as closed for all or part of a day, employees who were on pre-approved annual leave for the time affected by the closing are not granted weather and safety leave.
 They are charged for the annual leave unless they telework instead.

 - Agencies are open.
 Employees are expected to report to their worksite or begin telework on time.

 - Agencies are open, with an option for unscheduled leave or unscheduled telework.